Ingredients for Moo Ping

 Instructions

-- Take a gallon storage bag and add your cubed pork and then add your marinade.
-Then put in your refrigerator to marinate overnight.
+- Take a gallon storage bag and add your pork and marinate for at least 2 hours, ideally overnight.

 - If you're using bamboo skewers, soak these overnight in water as well.